BioInCode7/Plastic-Degradation-Gene-Screen/docs/methods.md

-# Methods: Targeted Screening for Plastic-Degradation Genes

-This section describes the methodological rationale behind the bioinformatics workflow implemented in this repository.
-The emphasis is placed on conservative detection, reproducibility, and transparent decision-making.
+# Methods

+## Overview

+This repository implements a targeted, question-driven bioinformatics workflow to screen environmental metagenomes for genetic potential related to plastic biodegradation.

+Rather than performing full functional annotation, the workflow focuses on the detection of sequence similarity to curated sets of plastic-degrading enzymes, using explicit evidence levels and transparent filtering criteria.

+All analyses were performed on a single environmental shotgun metagenome as a proof of concept, with the workflow designed to be easily extended to additional datasets.

 ---

-## Overall Strategy
+## Input data

-Rather than performing full functional annotation of the metagenome, a targeted screening approach was applied.

-This strategy aims to answer a focused biological question:

-> Does this environmental metagenome contain genes similar to **known plastic-degrading enzymes**?

-The workflow is therefore designed to **detect genetic potential**, not to infer activity or degradation rates.
+The input dataset consists of paired-end shotgun metagenomic reads obtained from the NCBI Sequence Read Archive (SRA).

+- BioProject: PRJNA972844
+- Example run: SRR28167100
+- Sample type: environmental sediment metagenome

+Raw sequencing data were downloaded locally but are not tracked in the repository due to size constraints and reproducibility considerations.

 ---

-## Quality Control and Assembly
+## Quality control

-Raw shotgun metagenomic reads were quality-filtered using `fastp` to remove low-quality bases and adapter contamination.
+Raw reads were processed using `fastp` to remove low-quality bases and adapter contamination.

-Assembly was performed using `MEGAHIT`, which is optimized for large and complex metagenomic datasets.
-Assembled contigs increase the sensitivity and reliability of downstream homology-based gene detection compared to read-level searches.
+Default parameters were used, with quality-controlled reads retained for downstream assembly.
+Quality control reports (HTML and JSON) are included in the `results/` directory.

 ---

-## Gene Prediction
+## Metagenome assembly

-Open reading frames were predicted using `Prodigal` in metagenomic mode.

-Only predicted protein sequences were used for functional screening, as protein-level similarity is more informative for enzyme detection than nucleotide-level comparisons.
+Quality-controlled reads were assembled de novo using `MEGAHIT`.

+The final assembly (`final.contigs.fa`) was used for all downstream analyses.
+Intermediate assembly files were generated but are excluded from version control.

 ---

+## Gene prediction

+Protein-coding genes were predicted from assembled contigs using `Prodigal` in metagenomic mode.

+This step produced:
+- nucleotide gene sequences
+- predicted protein sequences
+- GFF annotations

+Downstream analyses were performed using the predicted protein sequences.

+---

-## Reference Databases
+## Reference databases

+Two complementary reference databases were used to screen for plastic-degradation-related genes:

 ### PlasticDB

-PlasticDB was used as a broad reference collection of plastic-associated and plastic-degrading enzymes reported in the literature.

-This database includes enzymes with varying levels of experimental support and provides **high sensitivity** for detecting candidate genes.
+PlasticDB is a literature-curated database of microorganisms and proteins reported to be associated with plastic biodegradation, including both characterized and putative enzymes.

+Protein sequences were downloaded from PlasticDB, merged across release years, deduplicated, and formatted as a local BLAST protein database.

+This database provides broad coverage and sensitivity.

+### PAZy

+PAZy (Plastics-Active Enzymes Database) contains only enzymes with experimental, biochemical evidence of activity on plastic polymers.

+Protein identifiers listed in PAZy were used to retrieve corresponding protein sequences from public repositories (e.g. UniProt and NCBI), followed by deduplication and BLAST database construction.

+This database provides high-specificity, conservative evidence.

 ---

-### PAZy (Plastics-Active Enzymes Database)

-PAZy was used as a **high-confidence reference database**, as it contains only biochemically characterized plastic-active enzymes.

-Because PAZy is intentionally conservative and relatively small, hits against this database are interpreted as **strong evidence of functional similarity**.

-Using both databases allows a balance between sensitivity (PlasticDB) and specificity (PAZy).
+## Targeted sequence similarity search

+Predicted proteins from the metagenome were compared against both reference databases using `BLASTp`.

+Searches were performed locally using protein–protein comparisons.

+Separate BLAST runs were executed for PlasticDB and PAZy.

 ---

-## Similarity Search
+## Filtering criteria

-Protein sequences predicted from the metagenome were searched against both databases using `blastp`.

-BLAST was chosen instead of profile HMMs for the following reasons:

-- Transparent alignment-based interpretation
-- Suitable for relatively small, curated reference sets
+To reduce spurious matches, BLAST hits were filtered using explicit thresholds:

+- minimum percent identity
+- minimum alignment length
+- minimum query coverage
-- Easier threshold justification in an educational and exploratory context
+- E-value threshold

+Filtering parameters were chosen to balance sensitivity and specificity and are documented in the analysis scripts.

+Only filtered hits were used for downstream summarization.

 ---

-## Filtering Criteria
+## Result summarization

-BLAST hits were filtered using conservative thresholds based on:

-- Minimum percent identity
-- Minimum alignment length
-- Minimum query coverage

-These criteria aim to reduce spurious matches to generic hydrolases while retaining candidates plausibly related to plastic degradation.

-Thresholds were intentionally chosen to favor **specificity over sensitivity**.
+Filtered BLAST results were summarized to:

+- identify genes matching PlasticDB and/or PAZy entries
+- quantify overlap between databases
+- classify detected genes by associated polymer type (when available)

+Summary tables are provided in the `results/summary/` directory.

 ---

-## Interpretation of Results

-Detected genes are interpreted as **putative candidates** based on sequence similarity alone.

-No claims are made regarding:

-- Enzymatic activity
-- Expression levels
-- In situ plastic degradation

-The results represent a **screening-level assessment** of genetic potential in the analyzed metagenome.

----

-## Limitations
+## Reproducibility notes

-This approach does not detect:

-- Novel plastic-degrading enzymes without homology to known references
-- Regulatory or expression-level information
+This repository includes:
+- all scripts required to reproduce the analysis
-- Polymer specificity beyond database annotation
+- reference database construction steps

-These limitations are inherent to similarity-based screening and are explicitly acknowledged.

----

-## Reproducibility

-All analyses were performed using open-source tools with documented parameters.

-Scripts, reference data, and intermediate results are version-controlled to ensure reproducibility and transparency.
+- environment specification (`environment.yml`)

+Large raw datasets and intermediate files are excluded from version control but can be regenerated following the documented workflow.